Should You Visit the Controversial Stalin Museum in Gori?

 Gori is an easy journey from Tbilisi taking just over an hour whether you travel by train or marshrutka.

-Check out our guide on everything you need to know about marshrutka travel in Georgia.
+Check out our transport guide to know about marshrutka travel in Georgia because it’s a pretty unique experience.

 Where to Stay in Gori